 Passive income comes from the assets that you own.
 It can be the monthly interest you receive in your savings account, dividends from stocks, distributions from mutual funds or exchange-traded funds (ETFs), royalties from your intellectual property, or income from a rental property (although this is not quite passive income as I’m sure many landlords will attest to).
 The point is that when you diversify your assets you also diversify your income, which makes for a much more stable and secure financial future.

 This is the easiest one to set up since most people already have a savings account.
 If you don’t have one already, open up a high interest savings account and start collecting monthly interest.
 If you want to collect more interest income you can always purchase a guaranteed investment certificate (GIC), bonds or even a bond mutual fund.
 The interest is 2 to 3 times more than the 1% or so currently being paid out at most financial institutions on their savings accounts.

 For dividend income you need to own stocks that pay dividends.
 The beauty of dividend income is that it is taxed much more favorably than interest which is taxed at your marginal rate.
 What’s also nice about dividends is that if you invest in high quality companies you’ll see your income increase over time as they raise their dividend periodically.
-To acquire dividend income you must purchase shares in dividend paying companies either through a discount broker or by obtaining a share certificate and setting up a Dividend Reinvestment Plan (DRIP) through a company’s transfer agent.
+To acquire dividend income you must purchase shares in dividend paying companies either through a discount broker like Questrade, or by obtaining a share certificate and setting up a Dividend Reinvestment Plan (DRIP) through a company’s transfer agent.